danieletchie/Zuri-Chatapp/README.md

 2. Type anything in the input field and click enter to procceede to the Chat Room
 3. All uses no the same chat room and send and recieve messages.
 You have to be in thesame chat room to send and receive messages with someone
 4. Unique usernames are automatically generated when you enter a chat room
+5. Auto scrolling when you send new messages and even when you close your browser and come back it auto scrolls to the last message
-5. You can clear chat message history by clicking logout or staying inactive for over 30 minutes
+6. You can clear chat message history by clicking logout or staying inactive for over 30 minutes
-6. Chat room messages are stored uniquely so in order to see your chat history you must enter the same chat room you had that interaction. i.e If you enter a chat room named "Zuri" and sends messages there, when you come back to the Chatapp if you decide to use another chat room "I4G" you won't see your chat history from the Zuri Chat room appearing in anyother chat room.
+7. Chat room messages are stored uniquely so in order to see your chat history you must enter the same chat room you had that interaction. i.e If you enter a chat room named "Zuri" and sends messages there, when you come back to the Chatapp if you decide to use another chat room "I4G" you won't see your chat history from the Zuri Chat room appearing in anyother chat room.